 White Balance – Use Auto to let the app to ensure the colors in your image closely match what you see in real life.
 You also have the option to adjust the Temperature and Tint yourself by tapping the slider icon.
 Or you could use a color picker and select any grey or white area in the photo for more accuracy.

 Crop – Choose from several aspect ratios such as a square for Instagram and 16:9 for panorama shots.
 It also has a Free Crop tool to let you change the parameters yourself.

 Rotate – Rotate your images either clockwise and counter-clockwise.
 It also includes a Flip button if you need to change your photo’s vertical or horizontal orientation.

-Add Mood With Advanced Presets
+Add Mood in Snapseed With Advanced Presets

 Apart from Looks in the main menu, you can also find customizable presets in the Tools section.
 But the effects they produce go beyond altering colors.
 Some of them include special overlays that make your photos unique and exciting.